10 Best Herbal Teas For Overactive Bladder

 Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its diuretic properties.

-Herbal teas made from this plant are believed to support bladder health by promoting frequent urination, which can help manage symptoms of overactive bladder.
-The high concentration of silica in Equisetum arvense may also contribute to strengthening the urinary tract tissues.
-However, it is important to consult a healthcare provider before using this herb, as it may interact with certain medications or conditions.
+Herbal teas made from this plant are believed to support bladder health by promoting frequent urination, which may help alleviate symptoms of overactive bladder.
+The high concentration of silica in equisetum arvense is thought to strengthen the urinary tract tissues and improve overall bladder function.
+However, due to its potent diuretic effects, it should be used with caution and under the guidance of a healthcare professional.

-While some studies suggest potential benefits, more clinical research is needed to fully establish its efficacy for overactive bladder.
+While some studies suggest potential benefits, more research is needed to fully understand its efficacy and safety for treating overactive bladder.

 3. Hypericum perforatum